- 1 Quart organic cow or goats milk

 Once the milk has cooled, whisk in your starter and your sweetener.
 You may want to experiment with this as everyone’s tastes are different.
 I recommend a teaspoon of vanilla extract or a tablespoon of honey, molasses or maple syrup.

 Pour your mixture into your canning jars and place in the oven on a baking sheet or pan.
 If you have a gas stove, the pilot light should be enough heat for the yogurt to ferment.
 Let it sit for 6-8 hours to ferment.
 If you like a tarter yogurt, you can let it sit for 10 hours.
 Then transfer to the fridge and let chill.
 Enjoy when ready!
 Serve with sliced fruit, nuts and seeds for breakfast or a snack.
-Mix with mashed roasted vegetables or cucumber and mint for a savory dip.
+Mix with mashed roasted vegetables or cucumber, mint, and garlic for a savory dip.
 Let me know ideas you come up with!

 ***If you do not have a gas stove, heat your oven on the lowest setting for the hour that you are preparing the yogurt.
 Turn it off while you are pouring your mixture into the canning jars.
 Place the jars in the oven along with a bowl of boiling water.
 That should keep the appropriate temperature for the yogurt to ferment.